 Mrs Jones leaned back.
 For a while, she kept gazing pensively at me.
-Then she said almost ruefully, 'I shouldn't be too hard on my husband.
+Then she said almost ruefully, 'I should not be too hard on my husband.
 Ralph grew up when the old socialism still looked as if it was the wave of the future.
-You can't deny that in the meantime all the traditional parties, Left, Right, and Centre, all over Europe and elsewhere, have become socialist.
+You cannot deny that in the meantime all the traditional parties, Left, Right, and Centre, all over Europe and elsewhere, have become socialist.
 There is a problem?
 It is Society's fault, so lets reform, if need be re-form, Society.
-That's what politics today is all about, isn't it?'
+That is what politics today is all about, isn't it?

-'Isn't it the basic tenet of socialism that an individual's primary obligation is to Society?'
+'Is it not the basic tenet of socialism that an individual's primary obligation is to Society?'

 She leaned forward again.
-'Certainly, and that's the beauty of it.
-It teaches you to worship the thing that's to blame for every evil that befalls you.
-In that respect, it's like that silly religion of the Almighty God.
+'That is the beauty of it.
+It teaches you to worship the thing that is to blame for every evil that befalls you.
+In that respect, it is like that silly religion of the Almighty God.
 But unlike that religion, it immediately offers a way out: Society is merely other people.
-That's what is wrong with Society.
+That is what is wrong with Society.
 To right that wrong you must take command of Society and use its powers-the powers of others-to solve your problems.
 Re-make others the way you want them to be.
-It's all there: fear and hope-fear others and hope to defeat them, hope to make them do your bidding.'
+It is all there: fear and hope fear others and hope to defeat them, hope to make them do your bidding.'
 She paused for effect.
 This time I nodded emphatically to indicate that I understood, although I would not have bet any money that I did.
-'Ralph was stuck in that morass, the old-socialist way of thinking.
+'Ralph was stuck in that morass, the oldsocialist way of thinking.
 He thought that people were afraid of one another because they feared that competition would...
 What the hell is that?'
+Suddenly the station resonated with crackling sounds-as if jumping jacks were